wso2-extensions/identity-outbound-auth-github/docs/README.md

        mvn clean install
        ```
        Note that the `org.wso2.carbon.identity.authenticator.github-x.x.x.jar` file gets created in the `identity-outbound-auth-github/component/target` directory.
-    3. Copy the `org.wso2.carbon.identity.authenticator.github-x.x.x.jar` file into the <IS-Home>/repository/components/dropins directory.
+    3. Copy the `org.wso2.carbon.identity.authenticator.github-x.x.x.jar` file into the `<IS-Home>/repository/components/dropins` directory.

 3. To upgrade the Github Authenticator (.jar) in your existing WSO2 Identity Server pack,
     1. Stop the WSO2 Identity Server if it is already running.
     2. Download and extract the latest version of the connector artifacts from the [Connector Store](https://store.wso2.com/store/assets/isconnector/details/bfed96a9-0d79-4770-9c55-22378d3a2812).
-    3. Replace the old `.jar` file found in the `<IS_HOME>/repository/components/dropins` directory with the new `.jar` file that you downloaded.
+    3. Replace the old `.jar` file in the `<IS_HOME>/repository/components/dropins` directory with the new `.jar` file that you downloaded.

 ## Configuring the Github Application

 Follow the steps below to configure an application in Github.

 1. Create a [Github account](https://www.github.com/).
 2. Register your application at [Github](https://github.com/settings/applications/new).
 Use `https://localhost:9443/commonauth` as the **Authorization callback URL**.

    ![Application registration at Github](images/Github_App_Registration.png)

-   Note that a `clientId` and `clientSecret` get created.
+   Note that a `client Id` and `client secret` get created.

    ![Client Key and Client Secret of the registered application](images/Github_App_ClientKeyandSecret.png)

-## Deploying travelocity.com sample application
+## Deploying the Travelocity Sample Application

+To ensure you get the full understanding of configuring the Github authenticator with WSO2 Identity Server, the sample Travelocity application is used.

+Follow the steps below to deploy the Travelocity sample application.

-> Before you begin
+> **Before you begin**
-> * To ensure you get the full understanding of configuring the Github authenticator with WSO2 Identity Server, the sample travelocity application is used.
-As the sample applications run on the Apache Tomcat server and are written based on Servlet 3.0, download [Tomcat 7.x](https://tomcat.apache.org/download-70.cgi).
+> * As the sample applications run on the Apache Tomcat server and are written based on Servlet 3.0, download [Tomcat 7.x](https://tomcat.apache.org/download-70.cgi).
 > * Install Apache Maven to build the samples.
 For more information, see [Installation Prerequisites](https://docs.wso2.com/display/IS570/Installation+Prerequisites).

-Follow the steps below to deploy the travelocity.com sample application.

 ### Downloading the samples